-- 4. Previous approaches to repetition discovery in music - 1.
-It seems that most previous attempts to develop a repetition discovery algorithm for music have been based on the assumption that the music to be analysed is represented as a string of symbols or a set of such strings. - 2.
-An example of such an approach is Pierre-Yves Rolland's FlExPat program (Rolland 1999).
+4. Previous approaches to repetition discovery in music

+- 1. It seems that most previous attempts to develop a repetition discovery algorithm for music have been based on the assumption that the music to be analysed is represented as a string of symbols or a set of such strings. - 2.
+An example of such an approach is Pierre-Yves Rolland's FlExPat program (Rolland, 1999).
 This program can find approximate repetitions within a monophonic source.
-It could also be used to find repeated monophonic patterns in a polyphonic work in which each voice is represented as a string.
+It can also be used to find repeated monophonic patterns in a polyphonic work in which each voice is represented as a string.
 Also, it is capable of finding repeated monophonic patterns which contain 'gaps'.
-However it suffers from a few weaknesses. - (a) First, it cannot deal with unvoiced polyphonic music such as piano music. - (b) Second, it can only find patterns whose sizes lie within a user-specified range and if the range is defined so that it allows patterns of any size, the overall worst-case running time goes up to at least $O(n^4)$. - (c) Secondly, like most string-based approaches to approximate pattern matching, it uses the edit-distance approach.
-Unfortunately, such an approach is not typically capable of finding a repetition like the one shown here (CANT-FIND-THIS-2) because the edit distance between these two occurrences is actually quite large owing to the high number of insertions required to transform the plain version (A) into the ornamented one (B). - (d) A program like Rolland's regards two patterns as being similar if the edit distance between them is less than some threshold k.
+However it suffers from a few weaknesses. - (a) First, it cannot deal with unvoiced polyphonic music such as piano music. - (b) Second, it can only find patterns whose sizes lie within a user-specified range and if the range is set so that it allows patterns of any size, the overall worst-case running time goes up to at least $O(n^4)$. - (c) Third, like most string-based approaches to approximate pattern matching, it uses the edit-distance approach to compute the similarity between patterns.
+Unfortunately, such an approach is not typically capable of finding a match between a pattern and a highly-embellished variation on the pattern like the one shown here (CANT-FIND-THIS-2).
+This is because the edit distance between the two occurrences is rather large owing to the high number of insertions required to transform the plain version (A) into the embellished one (B). - (d) A program like Rolland's regards two patterns as being similar if the edit distance between them is less than some threshold k.
 However, for these two patterns to be considered 'similar' by Rolland's algorithm, this value of k would have to be set to at least 14 to allow for all these extra notes to be inserted.
 Unfortunately, this value would in general be too high because the program would then start regarding highly dissimilar patterns as being similar. - 3.
-Hsu, Liu & Chen 1998 have also described a repetition discovery algorithm for music.
-Their algorithm is based on dynamic programming but it suffers from a number of serious weaknesses: - (a) First, again, it cannot be used for analysing unvoiced polyphonic music. - (b) Second, it is not capable, as described, of finding transposed repetitions. - (c) Third, it has a worst-case running time of $O(n^4)$ which means it's too slow to be used for analysing large pieces. - (d) It cannot find patterns 'with gaps'.
-That is, it can only find a pattern if it contains all the notes in the piece that occur during the time interval spanned by the pattern. - 4.
+Hsu et al. (1998) have also described a repetition discovery algorithm for music.
+Their algorithm is based on dynamic programming but it suffers from a number of serious weaknesses: - (a) First, again, it cannot be used for analysing unvoiced polyphonic music. - (b) Second, it is not capable, as described, of finding transposed repetitions. - (c) Third, it has a worst-case running time of $O(n^4)$ which means it's too slow to be used for analysing large pieces. - (d) It only finds repeated factors and therefore cannot find patterns 'with gaps'.
+That is, it can only find the repetitions of a pattern if the pattern contains all the notes in the piece that occur during the time interval spanned by the pattern. - 4.
 Cambouropoulos's (1998) General Computational Theory of Musical Structure also contains a pattern discovery component, that, in the most recent incarnation of the theory, is based on Crochemore's (1981) 'set partitioning' algorithm.
 In Cambouropoulos's theory, this pattern-discovery algorithm is used to help with determining the boundaries of the segments that are then categorised.
-Crochemore's algorithm is very fast-it runs in $O(n\log_2 n)$ time.
+Crochemore's algorithm is very fast-it runs in $O(n \log_2 n)$ time.
 However, the algorithm does suffer from a few short-comings: